Touro Law Center

 In order for students to secure federal veterans benefits, prior to or at the point of enrollment students must:

 - Complete and submit the VA application on line at: http://www.gibill.va.gov/.
 Students will receive a Certificate of Eligibility (COE) from the VA indicating eligibility and whether the service meets Yellow Ribbon Program requirements.

 - Direct Deposit of Housing Allowance: Students also have the opportunity to complete a Direct Deposit Enrollment Form so that living expense money can be directly deposited into their own banking account by either calling 1-877-838-2778 or completing VA Form 240296.

-- Submit to the Registrar’s Office and Financial Aid Office a copy of their Certificate of Eligibility (COE).
+- Submit to the Registrar’s Office a copy of their Certificate of Eligibility (COE).

-- Submit to the Registrar’s Office and Financial Aid Office a copy of their Certificate of Release or Discharge From Active Duty, DD Form 214.
+- Submit to the Registrar’s Office a copy of their Certificate of Release or Discharge From Active Duty, DD Form 214.

-- Submit to the Registrar’s Office and Financial Aid Office a copy of TLC’s Veterans Benefits Request Form.
+- Submit to the Registrar’s Office a copy of TLC’s Veterans Benefits Request Form.

 New York State Veterans Tuition Awards